KhronosGroup/glTF-Blender-Exporter/docs/user.md

 By default, all keyframes are modified that the first keyframe starts with 0.
 If disabled, the keyframes keep their original value.
 This property is only visible, if export animations is enabled.

+#### Force sample animations

+By default and if possible, only the keyframes of an animation are exported.
+However, mainly because of the non-quaternion to quaternion conversion, animations need to be sampled for proper animating the scene.
+This property is only visible, if export animations is enabled.

 #### Export current frame

 If the animations are not exported, this option gets visible.
 By default, the current frame is exported.
 If not, frame `0` is exported.